Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: Apple redefined earbuds when they first released the EarPods with the iPhone 5, and that trend continues with the EarPods with Lightning Connector.
 They’re extra comfortable and offer some of the best sound quality on our list.

 Apple’s EarPods with Lightning Connector are perhaps some of the most prolific lightning headphones out there today, and it’s easy to see why.
 Yes, they come free with a purchase of any new iPhone, but they’re also good enough that people don’t automatically go out and buy a new pair of headphones.
 For starters, the EarPods are designed well – as is the case with most everything Apple – with a unique shape specifically meant to mimic the geometry of the average human ear.
 These are definitely some of the most comfortable lightning headphones on our list, without needing all the squishy earbud pieces.
+Plus, these headphones are definitely the most high quality on our list.

 Award: Honorable Mention/Best Comfortable